 - The Life of Avraham Avinu

 - Ketuvim Seminar

 In addition to developing textual skills that enable students to lovingly unlock any page of Gemara on their own, the Talmud department emphasizes analytical skill-building through in-depth exploration of concepts in the Gemara and Rishonim.
 Advanced seminars are offered as electives for motivated students who desire additional Talmud learning above and beyond graduation requirements.

 The Halakha department aims to help students become well-informed regarding the practical laws that govern the daily lives of observant Jews.
 We also strive to impart an understanding of how Halakha develops from its source in the Torah to its practice in our daily lives.

 Halakha is integrated into the Talmud course in 9th grade and is a separate, required course in grades 10-12.
 Halakha classes are tracked throughout all four years.

-Our primary goal in teaching Jewish History is to help students develop a strong Jewish identity and an appreciation of the rich texture of their Jewish heritage.
-A secondary goal is to contextualize and supplement the textual studies of other Judaic classes as a way of helping students understand the development of Jewish ideas across generations.
+Our primary goal in teaching Jewish History is to help students develop a strong Jewish identity and gain an appreciation of the rich texture of their Jewish heritage as part of the larger historical context.

 Jewish History is formally integrated into the World History Curriculum and included in the US History course.
-Students are required to take a course in Contemporary Israel in the senior year.
+Students are required to take a course in Contemporary Israel in the Senior year.

 The study of Jewish philosophy ensures that students are exposed to fundamental questions (e.g. faith and reason, free will, and theodicy), key thinkers, and important texts that are integral to our philosophical tradition.